estevaojordao/reactnd-project-mobile-cards/README.md

-## UdaciCards
+## React project mobile cards project

-This iPhone mobile application can be used as a flash card to quiz yourself.
+This Android mobile application can be used as a flash card to quiz yourself.

 ## How to install and run